rudrathegreat/Piece-Check--Text-Editing-App/JSON.md

 ### How it is Formatted

 You can think of the JSON format as a format with a parent and child in a form of hierarchy.
 A good analogy of this is when you look at family trees.
-An example of a file formatted using JSON -
+An example of a file formatted using JSON is shown below -

 ```JSON